-Peggy Shumaker has been chosen as the Rasmuson Foundation's Distinguished Artist for 2014.
-She has also been selected as the Artsmith Artist of the Year for 2014.
+Peggy Shumaker is the Rasmuson Foundation's Distinguished Artist for 2014.
+She is also the Artsmith Artist of the Year for 2014.
 She is the author of seven books of poetry, most recently Toucan Nest, Poems of Costa Rica.
 Her lyrical memoir is Just Breathe Normally.
 Professor emerita from University of Alaska Fairbanks, Shumaker teaches in the Rainier Writing Workshop.
 She is founding editor of Boreal Books, publisher of fine art and literature from Alaska.
 She edits the Alaska Literary Series at University of Alaska Press.
 Peggy Shumaker was Alaska State Writer Laureate for 2010-2012.

 Born in La Mesa, California, Peggy Shumaker grew up in Tucson, Arizona.
 She earned her B.A. in English and M.F.A. in Creative Writing from the University of Arizona.
 Shumaker was writer in residence for the Arizona Commission on the Arts, working with prison inmates, honors students, gang members, deaf adults, teen parents, little kids, library patrons, and elderly folks.
 She has given readings in art galleries, a governor's mansion, a clearing in the woods, an abandoned bank, on reservations, in libraries, at a gold dredge, under the hoodoos at Bryce Canyon, on a riverboat, and at many bookstores, community centers, and universities.